Sage-Bionetworks-Challenges/ehr-dream-challenges/examples/covid19-question-1/README.md

 ## Description of the model

 This example model takes 13 features that include age, clinical symptoms and vital signs.
-The feature selection refers to the research conducted by [Feng et al.](https://www.medrxiv.org/content/10.1101/2020.03.19.20039099v1) and [Giuseppe et al.](https://pubmed.ncbi.nlm.nih.gov/32348588/).
-Here we use these features listed in the table below to build a simple rule-based model that generates a probability of a patient being COVID-19 positive.
-First, we generate a risk score for each patient based on the hypothesis listed in the column `Risk score +1 if`.
-The probability for a patient to be COVID-19 positive is then given by `Risk score / num_features`.
+The feature selection refers to the research conducted by [Feng et al](https://www.medrxiv.org/content/10.1101/2020.03.19.20039099v1) and [Giuseppe et al](https://pubmed.ncbi.nlm.nih.gov/32348588/).
+First, we generate a feature set for each patient in the `/data` folder using the feature listed below and then we apply a 10-fold cross-validation logistic regression model on the feature set.
+Once the model is trained, we save the model file in the `/model`folder.

+During the inference stage, we create a feature matrix using the same set of features in the table.
+Then we load the trained model and apply the model on the feature matrix to generate a prediction file as `/output/predictions.csv`

 | Feature|[OMOP Concept ID](https://www.synapse.org/#!Synapse:syn22043926)|Domain|Risk score +1 if|
 |-|-|-|-|